epheo/anytype-go/README.md

 - `-space`: Space name to use
 - `-type`: Type name to filter search results
 - `-query`: Search query
+- `-tags`: Comma-separated list of tags to filter by (e.g., 'important,work')
+- `-curl`: Print curl equivalent of API requests

 ## Features